 Republicans want dirty air and water.

-They want little children to die, and they want to throw Granny over the cliff.
+They want little children to die and they want to throw Granny over the cliff.

 He played them all today.

-Like the greatest hits.
+These are like the greatest hits.

 Slash the safety net wherever they can, he talked about.